 Residents and their representatives were consulted and communicated with, about the environment and restrictions in place and their review.
 It was noted that a number of restrictions had been reduced and or removed in the preceding period in consultation with the residents and their families.
-For example, locks on press doors in the kitchen had been removed.
-There was evidence of key working meetings with the residents in relation to their needs, preferences and choices regarding restrictive practices in the centre.
+For example, locks on some internal doors had been removed and other resident had been provided full access to their kitchen.
+There was evidence of consultation with the residents in relation to their needs, preferences and choices regarding restrictive practices in the centre.

 Residents rights in relation to the use of restrictive practices were being upheld in the centre.
 While retrictive practices were deemed necessary, it was considered that these were being implemented in a way that did not unduely compromise the dignity and quality of life of the individual resident.
 It was observed that staff treated residents with dignity and respect and that their privacy was respected.
 Residents were supported to develop an awareness of restrictive practices through regular key working meetings.
 They were provided with information about restrictive practices in an accessible format which was appropriate to their communication needs and preferences.
-The impact of specific restrictions for other residents were considered.
-Human rights assessments were completed for each resident to ascertain the impact of any restrictions on their rights.
+There was minimal impact of specific restrictions for other residents as each resident had their own individual apartment.
+Human rights assessments were completed for each resident to ascertain the impact of any restrictions in their own apartment on their rights.
 It was noted that restrictive practices in place were discussed as part of resident's individual annual reviews with family members present.